Gothic secular and domestic architecture: Religious

 The Catholic Church prevailed across Europe at this time, influencing not only faith but also wealth and power.
 Bishops were appointed by the Church and often ruled as virtual princes over large estates.
-The early Medieval periods had seen a rapid growth in monasticism, with several different orders being prevalent and spreading their influence widely.
+The early medieval periods had seen a rapid growth in monasticism, with several different orders being prevalent and spreading their influence widely.
 Foremost were the Benedictines whose monastic establishments vastly outnumbered any others in England.
 A part of their influence was that they tended to build within towns.
 The Cluniac and Cistercian Orders were prevalent in France, the great monastery at Cluny having established a formula for a well planned monastic site which was then to influence all subsequent monastic building, including domestic quarters, for many centuries.

 Geographic

-From the 10th to the 13th century, Romanesque architecture had become a pan-European style and manner of construction, affecting buildings in countries as far apart as Ireland, Croatia, Sweden and Sicily.
+From the 10th to the 13th century, Romanesque architecture had become a pan-European style and manner of construction, affecting buildings in countries as far apart as Ireland, Croatia, Sweden, and Sicily.
 The same wide geographic area was then affected by the development of Gothic architecture, but the acceptance of the Gothic style and methods of construction differed from place to place, as did the expressions of Gothic taste.
 The proximity of some regions meant that modern country borders do not define divisions of style.
 On the other hand, some regions such as England and Spain produced defining characteristics rarely seen elsewhere, except where they have been carried by itinerant craftsmen, or the transfer of bishops.
 Regional differences that are apparent in the Romanesque period often become even more apparent in the Gothic.

 The local availability of materials affected both construction and style.
 In France, limestone was readily available in several grades, the very fine white limestone of Caen being favoured for sculptural decoration.
 England had coarse limestone and red sandstone as well as dark green Purbeck marble which was often used for architectural features.

-In Northern Germany, Netherlands, northern Poland, Denmark, and the Baltic countries local building stone was unavailable but there was a strong tradition of building in brick.
+In Northern Germany, the Netherlands, northern Poland, Denmark, and the Baltic countries local building stone was unavailable but there was a strong tradition of building in brick.
 The resultant style, Brick Gothic, is called "Backsteingotik" in Germany and Scandinavia and is associated with the Hanseatic League.
 In Italy, stone was used for fortifications, but brick was preferred for other buildings.
 Because of the extensive and varied deposits of marble, many buildings were faced in marble, or were left with undecorated façade so that this might be achieved at a later date.

 The availability of timber also influenced the style of architecture, with timber buildings prevailing in Scandinavia.
 Availability of timber affected methods of roof construction across Europe.
-It is thought that the magnificent hammer-beam roofs of England were devised as a direct response to the lack of long straight seasoned timber by the end of the Medieval period, when forests had been decimated not only for the construction of vast roofs but also for ship building.
+It is thought that the magnificent hammer-beam roofs of England were devised as a direct response to the lack of long straight seasoned timber by the end of the medieval period, when forests had been decimated not only for the construction of vast roofs but also for ship building.